shellnoq/hafiz-web/docs/index.md

 ---

-**Hafiz** (حافظ - "Guardian" in Arabic/Turkish) is a high-performance, S3-compatible object storage system.
+**Hafiz** is a high-performance, S3-compatible object storage system.
 Built from the ground up in Rust for memory safety, performance, and reliability.

 ## Why Hafiz?